 The most common cause of mild hyperkalemia is

-Kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more can cause severe hyperkalemia on its own.
-Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more can also cause hyperkalemia.
+Kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more can cause severe hyperkalemia on its own.
+Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more can also cause hyperkalemia.

 Hyperkalemia can develop after a large amount of potassium is released from the cells.
 The rapid movement of potassium from cells into blood can overwhelm the kidneys and result in life-threatening hyperkalemia.

-By itself, increased intake of potassium does not often cause hyperkalemia because normal kidneys do a good job in excreting any extra potassium.
+By itself, increased potassium in a person's diet does not usually cause hyperkalemia because normal kidneys do a good job in excreting any extra potassium.

 Mild hyperkalemia causes few, if any, symptoms.
 Sometimes, people may develop muscle weakness.
 In a rare disorder called hyperkalemic familial periodic paralysis Familial Periodic Paralysis Familial periodic paralysis is a rare inherited disorder that causes sudden attacks of weakness and paralysis.
-There are four different forms, which involve abnormalities in how electrolytes... read more , people have attacks of weakness that can progress to paralysis.
+There are 4 different forms, which involve abnormalities in how electrolytes, such... read more , people have attacks of weakness that can progress to paralysis.

 When hyperkalemia becomes more severe, it can cause abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more .
 If the level is very high, the heart can stop beating.

-Usually, hyperkalemia is first detected when routine blood tests are done or when a doctor notices certain changes on an electrocardiogram Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG).
+Usually, hyperkalemia is first detected when routine blood tests are done or when a doctor notices certain changes on an electrocardiogram Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG).

-To identify the cause, doctors evaluate a person's medical history and routine laboratory test results, determine which drugs people have been taking, and do additional blood tests to check for evidence of diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , acidosis Acidosis Acidosis is caused by an overproduction of acid that builds up in the blood or an excessive loss of bicarbonate from the blood (metabolic acidosis) or by a buildup of carbon dioxide in the blood... read more , muscle breakdown, or kidney disorders.
+To identify the cause, doctors evaluate a person's medical history and routine laboratory test results, determine which medications people have been taking, and do additional blood tests to check for evidence of diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more , acidosis Acidosis Acidosis is caused by an overproduction of acid that builds up in the blood or an excessive loss of bicarbonate from the blood (metabolic acidosis) or by a buildup of carbon dioxide in the blood... read more , muscle breakdown, or kidney disorders.

 The disorder that is causing hyperkalemia is treated.